Athletics at the 2020 Summer Olympics – Women's 200 metres

 The women's 200 metres event at the 2020 Summer Olympics took place on 2 and 3 August 2021 at the Japan National Stadium.
 41 athletes from 31 nations competed.
 In successfully defending her title, Elaine Thompson-Herah became the first woman in history to win both the 100 and 200 metres titles at successive games.
-Her winning time of 21.53 secs, moved her to second on the world all-time list behind Florence Griffith-Joyner, and broke Merlene Ottey's 30-year-old Jamaican record.
+Her winning time of 21.53 secs, moved her to second on the world all-time list behind Florence Griffith Joyner, and broke Merlene Ottey's 30-year-old Jamaican record.
+The winning margin was 0.28 seconds.
+Surprisingly, Thompson-Herah had the slowest reaction time in the final.

 Summary

 The field included six of the top 25 women in history, three of whom set their personal bests earlier in the season.
 The defending champion Elaine Thompson-Herah was rounding into form having defended her 100m title three days earlier.
 The world leader coming into the Olympics was Gabrielle Thomas, who ran the #2 time in history to win the US Trials.
 Two unknown commodities were Namibian teenagers Beatrice Masilingi and Christine Mboma, who had run exceptional 400m times earlier in the season, but less than a month before the Olympics, they were blocked from running in that event due to their having excess natural testosterone.
 The 200 metres was their back up event because it is exempted from the rule's limited range of events.

 In the second heat, Masilingi set the National Record.
 In the fourth heat, Mboma broke it, in the process surprising Thomas.
 What was particularly shocking was the terrible start of Mboma, with Thomas making up the stagger in the first few steps of the race, and the awkward but blazing speed she had in the last half of the race.
 Returning silver medalist Dafne Schippers failed to qualify in the first semi-final, where Shelly-Ann Fraser-Pryce and Masilingi did.
 In the second semi, Thompson-Herah equalled her personal best, but behind her with superior top end speed was Mboma, again beating Thomas while setting the world junior record at 21.97.

 In the final, Fraser-Pryce had a rocket start as would be predictable considering her history, three lanes outside of her in a matching Jamaican uniform, Thompson-Herah was keeping pace.
 In stark contrast, Mboma trailed the field with Shaunae Miller-Uibo and Masilingi.
 Coming off the turn, Thomas was barely behind Fraser-Pryce and Thompson-Herah.
 From there, Thompson-Herah pulled away as Thomas slowly chipped away at Fraser-Pryce's slight advantage.
 Miller-Uibo's closing speed was not present, but Mboma's was, rocketing past four of the top sprinters in the world in a different gear.
 Mboma passed Fraser-Pryce and Thomas ten metres out, beating Thomas for the third time to take silver.
 Thomas beat Fraser-Pryce for bronze.